CapiSys-Inc/ata-programming-course/data/index.md

 **NB:** It is **no longer possible** to directly apply for a right to study at the University of Helsinki through these courses.
 If you are interested in studying at the University of Helsinki, please have a look at the [admissions website](https://www.helsinki.fi/en/admissions-and-education).

+## Timetable

+Lectures and Exercises will expected be done once a week on a Thursday

+## Order of course

+1 part per week

+Watch lecture video on youtube and follow the slides

+Then complete the live lesson and exercises in "URL here"

 ## Support channels on the course

 The official course support channels are available through workshop guidance on campus and Discord.
 The course channels in Discord are available through [this link](https://study.cs.helsinki.fi/discord/join/ohjelmoinnin_mooc).